 When the time comes to buy a record player, whether this is your first venture into a decent turntable set up or you’re upgrading to a new system, of course you want to buy the best for the funds you have.
 Often this means buying second hand.
 In reality, with a turntable setup, the technology hasn’t really moved on much in the last 20 years.
-This means that there’s a massive amount of old equipment for sale out there that’s just as good as some of the newer equipment, but for a fraction of the price.
+This means there’s a massive amount of old equipment for sale out there that’s just as good as some of the newer equipment but for a fraction of the price.
 But where do you look?
 How do you know if it’s any good?
 Is it risky?
-This article aims to answer these questions and give tips on how to navigate the minefield of buying second hand.
+This article aims to answer these questions and give you tips on how to navigate the potential minefield of buying second hand.

-For this article I’m going to stick to discussing a setup along the lines of the holy trinity of components: Turntable, speakers and amp.
+I’m going to stick to discussing a setup along the lines of the holy trinity of components: Turntable, speakers and amp.
 These are the basics you need for a vinyl setup (and maybe a pre-amp – discussed later).
 Please note, this article is for Vinyl setups for listening to music, rather than for DJ’s who use their equipment for mixing, shows, etc.

 Where To Start